 Good Mother, enlighten us to recognize the presence of Our Heavenly Father even in the fatigue of our daily life.
 He never lets go of our hand, even when our faith seems to falter or we are overcome by difficulties.
 Strengthen us so that, full of confidence, we can ask Him, as Jesus taught us, for our daily bread, and not to let us fall into temptation and despair.

 Final Prayer (composed by St. John Paul II)

 O Virgin of Perpetual Help, great sign of our hope, Holy Mother of the Redeemer, we invoke Your name.
 Help your people who desire to be renewed.
 Give us joy as we walk towards the future in conscious and active solidarity with the poorest of our brothers and sisters, announcing to them in a new and courageous way, the Gospel of Your Son, the beginning and the end of all human relationships that aspire to live a true, just and lasting peace.
 As does the Child Jesus, Whom we admire in this venerable icon, so we also want to hold your right hand.
 You have both the power and the goodness to help us in every need and circumstance of life.
 This moment is yours.
 Come then, and help us; be for us our refuge and our hope.
-(Mention your petitions here, especially for the continued good health of Cardinal Burke.)
-AMEN
+(Mention your petitions here, especially for the needs of Cardinal Burke as well as his continued good health.)
+AMEN.

 Source: Noel Londono, C.Ss.R., Liguori Publications (Used with Permission)

 If you wish to order Liguori Publications’ Deluxe Pamphlet: Novena Mediations to Our Mother of Perpetual Help, click here: https://www.liguori.org/novena-meditations-to-our-mother-of-perpetual-help.html#show1